 The Basics: John Tory is the 65th Mayor of Toronto.
-He was elected in October 2014, and will be running for a second term in the upcoming October 2018 election.
+He was first elected in October 2014, and was re-elected for a second term in October 2018.
 Unlike most Mayors, Tory did not serve on Toronto City Council before becoming Mayor - but he had run for Mayor before, in the 2003 election won by David Miller.

 Background: Tory is a lifelong resident of Toronto, born in 1952 into a successful family.
 Tory's great-grandfather founded Sun Life Canada, his grandfather was a founder of law firm Torys LLP, and his father was the President of Thompson Investments.
 Tory studied political science at the the University of Toronto, and graduated with a law degree from Osgoode Hall.
 Before becoming Mayor, Tory spent his career working in politics and business, including serving as the President & CEO of Rogers Media and as the Leader of the Progressive Conservative Party of Ontario.